The Dual Space \(\mathcal{X}^*\)

 Since \(\mathbb{F}\) is always complete, the result from

-the previous chapter immediately gives us:
+the previous page immediately gives us:

 Theorem: \(\mathcal{X}^*\) is Always Banach